Cornwall-Meadowbank

-Cornwall-Meadowbank is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
+Cornwall-Meadowbank (District 16) is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
 It was previously known as North River-Rice Point.

 The riding consists of the Town of Cornwall, the Community of Meadowbank and a small section of the Community of Clyde River.

 Members

-The riding has elected the following Members of the Legislative Assembly:
+The riding has elected the following members of the Legislative Assembly: